EmberConsultingGroup/JasmineTeamCityReporter/README.md

 =======================

-To use, in your spec runner code add the following code
+To use: in your spec runner code add the following code

 ```Javascript
 var TeamcityReporter = jasmineRequire.TeamcityReporter();